-You can search the full InterLINK Audiobooks Catalogue on the Internet.
+You can search the full InterLINK audiobooks catalogue on the Internet.
 You do not need a password.
 InterLINK carries copies of every taped book formerly produced by the BC Library Services Branch.
-Current purchases in audio format (taped books, DAISY and MP3) come from the CNIB and commercial publishers in the U.S. and Britain.
-InterLINK also contracts professional readers to narrate a limited number of otherwise unavailable titles.
+Current purchases in audio format (taped books, DAISY and MP3) come from commercial publishers in the US and Britain.

 Through InterLINK libraries, Talking Books patrons are also eligible to download audiobooks from Recorded Books OneClickDigital.
 Contact the Talking Books Service for registration information.